 Every work procedure that causes an employee injury or illness will be investigated and reported.
 This documentation provides vital information for the identification of job related risk factors so that the problems can be corrected before other injuries occur.

-After a health care provider has treated an injured employee, the procedures to be used to monitor the recovery process and their return to work may be found in the (enter your location, which should refer to your respective safety procedure).
+(1910.900 (c) provides one year from Nov.
+14, 2000 for the development of this section)

 The Ergonomics Team has developed a list of light and restricted duty jobs that have low musculoskeletal risks.
 This list is a valuable resource for assigning duties to recovering employees until they can resume their normal job functions.
-These jobs typically include: (this sentence is optional, enter your text as it may apply)
+These jobs typically include: (this paragraph is optional, enter your text as it may apply)

-After verification of an employee's job-related injury or illness, the Ergonomics Team will review this plan and re-evaluate the work environment to determine if additional practices, procedures, or redesign of the environment could be implemented to prevent similar injuries.
+After verification of an employee's job-related MSD injury, the Ergonomics Team will review this plan and re-evaluate the work environment to determine if additional practices, procedures, or redesign of the environment could be implemented to prevent similar injuries.

-IV.
+VII.
 Identifying Problem Jobs